LArkema/dctransistor_website/terms-and-privacy.md

 [GitHub's privacy statement](https://docs.github.com/en/github/site-policy/github-privacy-statement#github-pages), sparsely mentions that they may collect information, including IP addresses, from you by visiting this site.

+In addition, your board connects to GitHub when it turns on to check for software updates and download them if one is available.
+As a result, GitHub will likely know that you own a DCTransistor board and that it is connecting from the public IP address of the network your board is connected to.

 ### WMATA
 When you use a board, your board will connect to a WMATA API server, providing WMATA with the public IP address of the network the board is on.
 In addition, if you do not change the default WMATA API key I provide, your board will contribute to an aggregated view of WMATA API use across all boards I sell.
 In practice, this will only let me know that you have connected your board to WMATA and which country you have connected it from.
 You can also [create your own WMATA key](https://developer.wmata.com/signup/) and put it onto your board to see the data for yourself.